How to make online pupillage applications

 Many chambers require aspiring barristers to apply for pupillage with them via the Bar Council’s Pupillage Gateway online pupillage application system (formerly known as Pupillage Portal and OLPAS).
 Chambers that use the Pupillage Gateway application system don’t accept applications by any other means; however, you’re free to apply to as many non-Pupillage Gateway chambers as you like.

-The 2016 pupillage application season opens on 4 April 2016 and closes on 4 May; however, many pupillage adverts appear online just before the open date.
+The 2019 pupillage application season opens on 7 January 2019 and closes on 7 February; however, many pupillage adverts appear online from 28 November 2018.
 The Pupillage Gateway system can be accessed at www.pupillagegateway.com.
 This site contains details of all available pupillages with chambers and authorised training organisations (ATOs) irrespective of whether or not they are members of the system.

 Making Pupillage Gateway applications